datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 - Clean up unnecessary files and minimize a (or all) repository with :term:`Git`\s `garbage collection (gc) <https://git-scm.com/docs/git-gc>`_ command.

+If all datasets of an institute are kept in a single RIA store, questions such as "Which projects use this data as their input?", "In which projects was the student with this Git identity involved?", "Give me a complete research log of what was done for this publication" , or "Which datasets weren't used in the last 5 years?" can be answered automatically with Git tools, without requiring expert knowledge about the contents of any of the datasets.

+**Technical details**

-On a technical level, beyond being a tree of datasets, a RIA store can be a :term:`git-annex` special remote.
+On a technical level, beyond being a tree of datasets, a RIA store is by default a :term:`git-annex` `ria-remote special remote <https://libraries.io/pypi/ria-remote>`_.

 .. findoutmore:: What is a special remote?